RerumNovarum/vsu.en/bst_aug/slides/rmq.markdown

 . . .

 Begining with $tl=1, tr=n$
-we can solve task with simple recursive logic:
+we can solve task with simple recursive logic

+* * *

 ```python
 def rmq(l, r, tl, tr):